Character.ai

-character.ai (also known as c.ai, char.ai or Character AI) is a generative AI chatbot service where users can engage in conversations with customizable characters.
-It was designed by the developers of Google's LaMDA, Noam Shazeer and Daniel de Freitas.
+Character.ai (also known as c.ai, char.ai or Character AI) is a generative AI chatbot service where users can engage in conversations with customizable characters.
+It was designed by the developers of Google LaMDA, Noam Shazeer and Daniel de Freitas.

 Users can create "characters", craft their "personalities", set specific parameters, and then publish them to the community for others to chat with.
 Many characters are based on fictional media sources or celebrities, while others are original, some being made with certain goals in mind, such as assisting with creative writing, or playing a text-based adventure game.

 The beta version was made available to the public on September 16, 2022, and retired in September 2024, when it was replaced by the current website.
 In May 2023, a mobile app was released for iOS and Android, which received over 1.7 million downloads within a week.

 History

 Character.ai was established in November 2021.
 The company's co-founders, Noam Shazeer and Daniel de Freitas, were both engineers from Google.
 They both worked on AI-related projects: Shazeer was a lead author on a paper that Business Insider reported in April 2023 "has been widely cited as key to today's chatbots", and Freitas was the lead designer of an experimental AI at Google initially called Meena, which later became known as LaMDA.

 Character.ai raised $43 million in seed funding at the time of its initial foundation in 2021.

 The first beta version of Character.ai's service was made available to the public on September 16, 2022.
 The Washington Post reported in October 2022 that the site had "logged hundreds of thousands of user interactions in its first three weeks of beta-testing".
 It allowed users to create their own new characters, and to play text-adventure game scenarios where users navigate scenarios described and managed by the chatbot characters.

 Following a $150 million funding round in March 2023, Character.ai became valued at approximately $1 billion.

 As of January 2024, the site had 3.5 million daily visitors, the vast majority of them 16 to 30 years old.

 In 2024, Google hired Noam Shazeer, the CEO of Character.ai, and entered into a non-exclusive agreement to use Character.ai's technology.

+In October 2025, Character.ai announced that it would be barring users under the age of 18 from creating or talking to chatbots starting November 25, 2025.
+Minor users will still be able to access previously generated chat conversations and can create new videos and images with the app.
+In November 2025 interview, CEO Karandeep Anand said that he allows his six-year-old daughter to use the app with his account, under supervision.